Aurenore/elects/readme.md

 # D-ELECTS - In Season Crop Classification using Satellite Imagery
 This repository contains the source code of my master thesis project at ETH.
 We proposed an innovative early crop classification model named D-ELECTS, which is based on the ELECTS model.

 *Figure 1.
 Diagram of the D-ELECTS model workflow.
 The input is the average Sentinel-2 reflectance aggregated by parcel, with 13 spectral bands.
 The model processes incrementally the multivariate time series.
-It outputs the probability distribution across the crop types (displayed in the top right) and the number of timestamps left until the model stops predicting (shown at the bottom right).
-The model continues to intake more data points as long as the timestamps left are above zero.
-The D-ELECTS model predicts the class temporary meadows at a stopping time of 145, indicated as a vertical black line*
+It outputs the probability distribution across the crop types (displayed in the top right) and the time period until the model stops predicting (shown at the bottom right).
+The model continues to intake more data points as long as the time until final prediction is above zero.
+In this specific example, the D-ELECTS model predicts the class temporary meadows at a stopping time of 145, indicated as a vertical black line*

 <img width="100%" src="png/input-output.drawio.png">